Nissan Altima: Mechanical issues

 The 2002 2.5L Altimas had major excessive oil consumption issues causing potential catastrophic engine failures.
 Some cases were because of owner neglect and other cases involving the catalytic converter failing, forcing foreign objects back into the exhaust manifold.
 Most reports were received after the vehicle is beyond 100,000 miles and more than eight years old (beyond any warranties) and most of the reports had only to do with the 2002–2003 model ranges.

-In April 2015 a class action lawsuit was filed in the United States District Court for the Northern District of Illinois on behalf of all Nissan Altima owners of 2002 through 2006 model years.
+In April 2015, a class action lawsuit was filed in the United States District Court for the Northern District of Illinois on behalf of all Nissan Altima owners of 2002 through 2006 model years.
 The lawsuit originally alleged that Nissan manufactured those model years with defective floorboards on both the driver and passenger side of the vehicle but was dismissed by a judge in January 2016.
 The resulting premature rust was extensive and generally happened out of warranty.
 The real cause was that the front mudguards were not high enough and there was no stone guard applied to the metal plates underneath the vehicle.
-Other car makers from other car manufacturers have also experienced the same problem to a lesser extent.
+Other car models from other car manufacturers have also experienced the same problem to a lesser extent.
 Nissan changed the design of the floorboards for the 4th generation and thus the problem did not reoccur again from MY2007 onwards.